GingerAle3101/GPT-anki-helper/README.md

 ## Getting Started

+The app generates questions and answers pairs, and saves them exclusively, that means that any text that is not marked with Q: and A: at the begininng wont be saved to the the deck
-Curruently the desktop app works only on windows.
+Currently the desktop app works only on windows.
 Future releases will support MacOS.

 ### Installing